josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 Decompilation: gputils

 PEB reader: PIC model 18f2455.
 Able to pull the firmware off of one of those as well.
 Have not decompiled, security fuses may be set here.

-# AVS WinVote

-Alfredo Ortega ([@OrtegaAlfredo][5])

-Alfredo and a few others performed an RF survery of the WinVote printer, in order to determine if a TEMPEST attack would be possible from a reasonable distance.
-The unit was emitting a bunch of RF.
-We were not able to correlate with specific actions of the device.
-Some very low signal in our measurments, but would need much, much more data to determine anything.
-We used [HackRF One][4], a software defined radio kit.

 # Models of equipment in the Village